Money advice

 Fee-free basic bank accounts

-Your current bank account might not allow you the option to set up a Standing Order or a Direct Debit to make it easier to pay bills and manage your money.
+- If your current bank or building society doesn’t allow you to set up a Standing Order or a Direct Debit to make it easier to pay bills and manage your money

 Boom Community Bank is like a high street bank in that it lends to borrowers, looks after money for savers and provides current accounts; however, it does not operate to make a profit.
 Boom’s purpose is to help its customers build financial resilience by providing accessible financial services with an emphasis on regular savings, even for those who borrow.
 Boom Community Bank pledges fair, transparent loan pricing and is committed to responsible lending principles.
 Visit Boom’s website for more information on loans, savings, and current accounts.